Sharif2138/Group-12-alu-sms-data-app/README.md

 Meet the Team!
 This dashboard was built with L❤️VE by:
 *Tracey & Josephine – Frontend & UI Design
-*Shariff & Desparavis – Data Processing & Backend
+*Shariff & Desparvis – Data Processing & Backend